Jackson County followed the state — rather than the national — employment trend in July, and it wasn't good for job-seekers.

 Figures compiled by the Bureau of Labor Statistics revealed a jobless rate of 9.8 percent, up from 9.5 percent in June and May.
-Although the number is better than the 10.9 percent rate of July 2012, it appears the gradual improvement experienced since the Great Recession unemployment depths of 13.1 percent of April and May 2009 could be at an end.
+Although the number is better than the 10.9 percent rate of July 2012, it appears the rate's gradual improvement since the Great Recession — when unemployment reached 13.1 percent in April and May 2009 — could be at an end.

 While nationwide joblessness eased to 7.4 percent in July from 7.6 percent in June, according the federal figures, Oregon's rate rose to 8 percent from 7.8 percent the previous month.

 Total payroll employment in Jackson County fell by 1,570 jobs between June and July, while the civilian labor force declined to 96,919 from 98,652 a year earlier.